 This video illustrates how we engage with families within our Family Nurture Centres as part of a Hub approach.
 It showcases some of the parenting programmes delivered within the centres and includes feedback from parents on the impact this has had.

 Happy Friday!
 We would like to thank everybody who came to the Family Nurture Conference last Friday.
 It was a fantastic and inspiring day it was great to see so many people there.
 The last three years has been an incredible journey but one we're not finished with!
 Here is our video that showcases the family nurture approach, featuring the wonderful Woodlands Family Nurture Centre .
 Thank you to Clark Graham and everybody at Woodlands Family Nurture Centre for being so accommodating.
 Please like and share our video and let us know what you think. #fifefamilynurture #fife #scotland #bestplacetogrowup

 Posted by Fife Families Information Service on Friday, 18 March 2016

 Early Learning & Childcare (ELC)

 Fife Council has 106 Early Years establishments offering a range of services for families.
 They also work with partner providers to offer a wider choice of provision to parents and carers.

-The new Standards seek to provide better outcomes for everyone; to ensure that individuals are treated with respect and dignity, and that the basic human rights we are all entitled to are upheld.
+The Care Standards seek to provide better outcomes for everyone; to ensure that individuals are treated with respect and dignity; and that the basic human rights we are all entitled to are upheld.

-The Care Inspectorate has been phasing in implementation of the new Standards from April 2018.
-To find out more about the Standards and to access a range of helpful resources, visit the Care Inspectorate HUB
+To find out more about the Standards and to access a range of helpful resources, visit the Care Inspectorate Hub.